castein105/105-Unit-3/README.md

 * README.md
 * Python_Lessons
   * README.md
-  * Using Pandas1.ipynb
-  * Using Pandas2.ipynb
   * Feeder3.1.ipynb
 * data
   * README.md
   * NC_NJ_subset.csv
   * CountyHealthData_2014-2015.csv
+  * Visualization 1.jpg
+  * Visualization 2.jpg

 ## Visualizations

 ### Visualization 1
 This visualization shows the number of primary care providers, mental health providers, and dentists in North Carolina and New Jersey.
+This visualization was created using the "NC_NJ_subset."

 ![Visualization 1](https://user-images.githubusercontent.com/118193891/202971755-e9d230e8-ee18-465b-b1c3-70e316d95b9c.jpg)

 ### Visualization 2
 This visualization shows the total number of health care proffesionals by county in North Carolina and New Jersey.
-Total Healthcare proffesionals is the sum of primary care providers, mental health providers, and dentists.
+Total Healthcare proffesionals is the sum of **primary care providers, mental health providers, and dentists**.
+This visualization was created using the "NC_NJ_subset."

 ![Visualization 2](https://user-images.githubusercontent.com/118193891/202971816-7687d9a9-2c1d-4915-a7e2-840d31a2ebe6.jpg)